How Can I Tell If I’m Addicted?

 - Most of the time, the risk of addiction is associated with continued, frequent drug abuse as well as certain variables like biological, environmental, and developmental factors.
 These conditions are why some people become addicted when they abuse drugs and others don’t.

 - In most cases, frequent, problematic drug abuse is what leads to addiction.
-People who use drugs and alcohol in large quantities often are the most likely to become addicted, but other factors can always weigh in.
+People who use drugs and alcohol in large quantities are often the most likely to become addicted, but other factors can always weigh in.

 Contact Detox.com now to find drug and alcohol detox centers near you!

-No matter what the case, though, any addictive substance can start working its dangerous effects on the individual the first time they start to abuse it.
+Any addictive substance can start working its dangerous effects on the individual the first time they start to abuse it.
 This is because the distinction between addiction and substance abuse is use that is out of the individual’s control.

 - Finally, the individual will be addicted to and dependent on the drug, which will not allow them to make their own decisions any longer.
 They will be unable to stop using the drug, even if they want to and even if they realize it is causing problems in their life.
-They will need help.
+They will need professional help.

 These are the clear distinctions between substance abuse and addiction.
 When a person has started abusing addictive substances and is not addicted yet, they should be able to stop on their own.
 Once they become addicted, treatment will be necessary.